 - If you book trips or excursions, ask about a local’s discount.

 Don’t Limit Yourself – Roll with It

-When we spent an evening in Boulder, we stumbled into a couple different barcades (bars with arcade games inside them).
+A few months ago, Mike and I spent an evening in Boulder.
+One of my favorite things to do when I visit a city is search for a Dance, Dance, Revolution Machine.
+So the adventure started.
+We stumbled into a couple different barcades (bars with arcade games inside them).
 To my dismay, we didn’t find any Dance, Dance Revolution machines (ughhhhh).

 Take a Picture – it Lasts Longer

 Just because you’re not going somewhere exotic doesn’t mean you can’t keep photos for your memories.

 Either take a photo with your iPhone or Fujifilm Instax Mini, or spring for one of those professionally taken photos offered at some tourist locations.

 It feels good to look back at memories, too.
 When I wrote this post, I turned to photos from staycations of up to five years ago for inspiration.
 The photos took me back to the days I lived in Hawaii and we drove forty-five minutes to the local winery.
 I can still taste the tropical-influenced wines we tried at Volcano Winery.

 Related Reading: How to Use VSCO to Create Beautiful Images

 Depending on where you live, the ideas for a pleasant staycation can be limitless!
 Who needs to fly on an airplane?